Project Management Journal (PMJ) Mission Statement

 Articles submitted to the Journal are double-blind reviewed.
 Please see the Project Management Journal editorial guidelines for further information.
 PMJ is a journal to disseminate and discuss project management research.
 It is not a platform to discuss the content or quality of PMI standards, credentials or certifications, and those of other standard-setting organizations.

-Project Management Journal is published by PMI and a collaboration between PMI Publications and PMI Academic Resources.
-The Journal publishes six times per year and occasionally features special issues on select topics: February/March, April/May, June/July, August/September, October/November, and December/January.
+Project Management Journal is published by SAGE Publishing.
+The journal publishes six times per year and occasionally features special issues on select topics.